 I was able to spend the early months of 2019 helping to care for my Father as he transitioned from this life.
 I would slip outside on those cold afternoons and try to regain my footing.
 In a moment of solitude along a trail I spot a tiny flower, the blood root emerging and blooming.
 A juxtaposition of events; seeing a life fade while Spring urgently pressed forward.

 As I stopped and examined this tiny spring flower and the pure white petals, it calmed me and gave me hope of rebirth.
-Returning to Napa with the essence of my fathers swirling around me and this image of the pure white Blood Root petals, I began to paint.
+Returning to Napa with the essence of my father swirling around me and this image of the pure white Blood Root petals, I began to paint.
 These canvases flowed, but in a haphazard way, working through emotions and the feeling of love and the feeling of loss.
-I have counted 51 variations to the fourth painting in the series.
-Layers and layers of paint, sanding, tears, more paint, more sanding, more.
+I have counted 51 transitions to the fourth painting in the series.
+Layers and layers of paint, sanding, tears, more paint, more sanding...more...
 April 2019 - February 2020 - August 2020 - December 2020